jayelm/BHC/README.md

 # Predictive BHC

+Rich Savage's BHC implementation with two differences:

+1. Enable multiprocessing and randomization for the multinomial model.
-Rich Savage's BHC implementation, but including some routines to compute the posterior predictive distribution.
+2. Including some routines to compute the posterior predictive distribution **for Dirichlet-Categorical models only**.

 Things to do to compute posterior predictive: